 When a task is assigned to you, it appears in the Ticket Console as separate ticket.
 When you open the task, it has a link back to the parent ticket, which you can open to see the full context of the task.

 If there is a change in the priority of planned tasks, you can change the task sequence as required.
-Smart IT provides the capability to change task sequences of Staged tasks by dragging them from within the task list or by manually updating their sequence number.
+Starting with version 1.5.00, Smart IT provides the capability to change task sequences of Staged tasks by dragging them from within the task list or by manually updating their sequence number.
 Smart IT allows you drag and move tasks in the Tasks section of the ticket.
-Task sequencing is available for incident, work order, change requests, and activity (from release) tickets.
+Task sequencing is available for Incident, Work Order, and Change tickets.

 A logged in user who can add tasks can also change the sequence.